Summertime Pet Poisoning Hazards

 Believe it or not, but sunscreen can be toxic to your pet if ingested in large amounts.
 Sunscreens contain a few potentially dangerous chemicals: PABA, zinc oxide, salicylic acid (aspirin), and laxatives.
 Massive PABA ingestion can result in severe gastroenteritis (an inflammation of the stomach and intestines), bone marrow changes, and even liver damage.
 Zinc oxide generally just causes a mild gastroenteritis, resulting in vomiting, nausea, or diarrhea.
 Large amounts of salicylic acid can result in gastric ulcers, and in high doses, even kidney failure.
 Sunscreen may also have an inadvertent laxative effect also, resulting in diarrhea.

 Thankfully, this is pretty rare because pets have to ingest large bottles of sunscreen before it’s an issue.
 Remember that if you apply sunscreen to your pet, he’ll likely just lick it off.
-In general, I don’t normally recommend sunscreen unless you have a white dog with a pink nose, live in a high elevation in constant sunshine (like Colorado!), house your dog outdoors most of the time, or if your dog has an underlying medical problem (like pemphigus, lupus, dermatitis, etc.).
-If you need to use it, purchase a child-safe sunscreen and consult your veterinarian.
+In general, your dog doesn't need sunscreen unless you have a white dog with a pink nose, live in a high elevation in constant sunshine (such as Colorado), house your dog outdoors most of the time, or if your dog has an underlying medical problem (like pemphigus, lupus, dermatitis, etc.).
+If you need to use it, consult your veterinarian and choose a pet-safe or child-safe sunscreen based on her recommendations. .

 Flea and Tick Medications

 During the spring and summer, flea and tick infestation is at its peak!
-Make sure your pets are protected with an adequate, safe, preventative flea and tick medication to avoid that itchy, uncomfortable feeling of bites, flea allergy dermatitis, or even tick-borne diseases like Lyme disease, Ehrlichia, Anaplasma, or Rocky Mountain Spotted Fever.
-Nowadays, there are multiple different options for insect preventives: from oral pills to topical spot-on treatments (both prescription and over-the-counter).
+Make sure your pets are protected with an adequate, safe, preventative flea and tick medication to avoid that itchy, uncomfortable feeling of bites, flea allergy dermatitis, or even tick-borne diseases such as Lyme disease, Ehrlichia, Anaplasma, or Rocky Mountain Spotted Fever.
+There are multiple options for insect preventives, from oral pills to topical spot-on treatments (both prescription and over-the-counter).
 Most of these types are either an adulticide (killing adult fleas and ticks) or an insect growth regulator (birth control for flea eggs, preventing them from developing into adults).
-When in doubt, contact your veterinarian about the best type of medication for your pet; the safest types of preventative are often by prescription only.
+Ask your veterinarian about the best type of medication for your pet; the safest preventatives are often by prescription only.

-Keep in mind that some dogs have sensitivities to certain types, and others can cause severe adverse reactions if not applied appropriately.
+Keep in mind that some dogs have sensitivities to certain products and others can cause severe adverse reactions if not applied appropriately.
 Most importantly, if you’re a cat owner, read the label carefully!
 Some of these preventives contain pyrethrins or pyrethroids (a chemical derivative of the natural Chrysanthemum flower), which are severely toxic to cats when misapplied.
-Even the accidental application of a dog flea product to a cat can result in severe symptoms like seizures, tremors, and life-threatening reactions!
+Even the accidental application of a dog flea product to a cat can result in severe symptoms such as seizures, tremors, and life-threatening reactions!

 Stings and Insect Bites

-If you’re going camping in a mosquito-infested area, consider using a flea and tick preventive that gets mosquitoes too.
-Only Advantix (Bayer Animal Health) works for mosquitoes, because of the pyrethrin – which again, should never be used on cats!
-You can also consider using low-concentration DEET is severe situations (like OFF® or Skintastic®).
+If you’re going camping in a mosquito-infested area, consider using a flea and tick preventive that gets mosquitoes too, and is approved for use on your pet (no dog meds for your cat!).
+You can also consider using low-concentration DEET is severe situations.

-For you cat owners, be safe and don’t use anything – mosquitoes can’t usually get through that thick kitty fur coat, and it’s rare for cats to get Lyme disease (likely because cats are such fastidious groomers that ticks get groomed off, swallowed and pooped out shortly thereafter).
+For cat owners, be safe and don’t use anything – mosquitoes can’t usually get through that thick kitty fur coat, and it’s rare for cats to get Lyme disease (likely because cats are such fastidious groomers that ticks get groomed off, swallowed and pooped out shortly thereafter).
 Besides, cats are so sensitive to any kind of chemical or drug due to their altered liver (glutathione metabolism), so always check with a veterinarian before using any product on a cat!
-If you do notice an attached tick, simply get a pair of tweezers and firmly grasp near the base (head of the tick) and pull it off in one swipe.
+If you do notice an attached tick, put on disposable gloves, get a pair of tweezers, firmly grasp near the base (head of the tick) and pull it off in one swipe.

 More severe bites include snake bites and scorpion bites.
 Depending on where you live, your curious dog may get bitten on the nose when he harasses a rattlesnake.
 When in doubt, keep your dog supervised closely on a leash so you can avoid the bite to begin with.
 If your dog does get bitten by a snake, don’t attempt any first aid yourself – no tourniquets, no ice, no lancing of the wound and sucking out the venom – none of these are beneficial and can make your pet worse!
-Seek veterinary attention immediately or call Pet Poison Helpline for advice on how to best treat these bad bites.
+Seek veterinary attention immediately.